sdtemple/isweep/docs/source/usage.rst

 Selection scan
 ------------

 The ``worfklow/scan-selection`` implements the IBD rate selection scan with two multiple-testing corrections.
-You should use the `Snakefile-scan.smk` as input to the ``-s`` option.
+You should use the `Snakefile-scan.smk` file as input to the ``-s`` option.

 Recipe YAML files to modify are ``sequence.yaml`` and ``array.yaml`` for WGS and SNP array data, respectively.
 There is a hierarchy of ``change`` versus ``fixed`` parameters, where ``change`` you should modify for your dataset and ``fixed`` you should reach out for advice.